(This article was reprinted in the online magazine of the “Institute for Ethics and Emerging Technologies,” December 7, 2014)

 Perhaps an even more pressing concern is what one does inside a simulated reality for an indefinitely long time.
-This is the question recently raised by the prominent Princeton neuroscientist Michael Graziano.
-He argues that the question is not whether we will be able to upload our brains into a computer—he says we will—but what will become of us when we do.
-What will we do with all that time?
+This is the question recently raised by the Princeton neuroscientist Michael Graziano.
+He argues that the question is not whether we will be able to upload our brains into a computer—he says we will—but what will we do afterward.

 I suppose that some may get bored with eons of time and prefer annihilation.
 Some would get bored with the heaven they say they desire.
 Some are bored now.
 So who wants to extend their consciousness so that they can love better and know more?
 Who wants to live long enough to have experiences that surpass our current ones in unimaginable ways?
 The answer is … many of us do.
 Many of us aren’t bored so easily.
 And if we get bored we can always delete the program.